openvinotoolkit/open_model_zoo/demos/noise_suppression_demo/cpp/README.md

     -h           Print a usage message.
     -i INPUT     Required.
 Path to a input WAV file.
-    -o OUTPUT    Required.
+    -o OUTPUT    Optional.
 Path to a output WAV file.
     -m MODEL     Required.
 Path to an .xml file with a trained model.
     -d DEVICE    Optional.
 Specify the target device to infer on (the list of available devices is shown below).
 Default value is CPU.
 The demo will look for a suitable plugin for device specified.
-    -delay DELAY Required. delay in samples that model adds during processing
 ```

 Running the application with an empty list of options yields an error message.